envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What does linear time mean?
 A: Linear time means that it will loop through n items (all input items).
 Also known as O(n).

+#### C7

+Q: What does constant time mean?
+A: Constant time means that the number of steps does not depend on the input size.
+Also known as O(1).
+Predictability is always good

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie